 Vietnam’s growth in the BPO industry has been a consistent 20 to 35 percent every year over the last decade.
 According to Vietnam Software and IT Services Association (VINASA), the industry turned over of $2 billion with 70 percent of the industry revenue coming from Japan.

-There are more than 100,000 developers and 75,000 content specialists in Vietnam.
-And, with more than 40,000 IT graduates a year, the industry is growing rapidly.
+With more than 50,000 IT graduates a year, the industry is growing rapidly.
 Students have a strong interest in computer science and have exposure to it at a younger age than people in Western cultures.
 This provides a large talent pool for international companies to draw from.

 Convenient geographic location